-SYSC 3.2.6 R 1.35 General insurance firms and mortgage intermediaries are regulated by the FSA, but are not covered by the ML Regulations, or the provisions of SYSC specifically relating to money laundering.
+SYSC 6.1.1 R 1.35 General insurance firms and mortgage intermediaries are regulated by the FSA, but are not covered by the ML Regulations, or the provisions of SYSC specifically relating to money laundering.
 They are, therefore, under no obligation to appoint an MLRO.
 They are, however, subject to the general requirements of SYSC, and so have an obligation to have appropriate risk management systems and controls in place, including controls to counter the risk that the firm may be used to further financial crime.
 POCA ss 327-329, 335, 338 Terrorism Act s 21 1.36 These firms are also subject to the provisions of POCA and the Terrorism Act which establish the primary offences.
 These offences are not committed if a person's knowledge or suspicion is reported to SOCA, and appropriate consent for the transaction or activity obtained.
+Certain of these firms may also be subject to the provisions of Schedule 7 to the Counter-Terrorism Act 2008 - see section 5.8, especially paragraph 5.8.11.
 POCA s 332 Terrorism Act ss 19, 21 1.37 For administrative convenience, and to assist their staff fulfil their obligations under POCA or the Terrorism Act, general insurance firms and mortgage intermediaries may choose to appoint a nominated officer.
 Where they do so, he will be subject to the reporting obligations in s 332 of POCA and s 19 of the Terrorism Act (see Chapter 6).